Don’t be complacent with your corporate compliance.

 Example: Hiring a third-party business to conduct an audit on your business would be considered an example of practicing external compliance.

-Internal compliance refers to the measures a company takes within its own business to set a standard and maintain a certain level of quality.
+Internal compliance refers to the measures a company takes within its own business to set a standard and maintain a certain level of quality, sometimes referred to as HR compliance.
 This can include a code of conduct or specific business ethics a company adheres to.

 Example: Implementing a code of ethics for your employees to follow would be an example of internal compliance.

 Now that you understand what corporate compliance is and why it's important, it’s time to break things down further.
 Compliance functions are the ways in which a company can protect itself from compliance risks, including those that go into software compliance.
 A compliance risk is anything that can put the company at risk.

 The functions of corporate compliance are the ways in which a compliance department maintains their compliance against these common risks.
 There are five main functions of compliance: